 Thinking of pursuing an education in Archaeology, particularly with the focus on Southeast Asia?
 Here are some places to look up.
-You may also want to check out this page for information on scholarships and grants, as well as other opportunities in field schools.
+You may also want to check out this page for information on scholarships and education, grants and funding, as well as other opportunities in field schools.

 - The School of Archaeology & Anthropology, Australian National University